ideal-lab5/Grants-Program/applications/etf_aura.md

 ### Overview

 Cryptex is blockchain that uses a modified Aura that seals blocks using identity based signatures.
 We then implement an encryption-to-the-future (EtF) scheme, where messages can be encrypted for arbitrary slots in the future.
-Our runtime will contain a pallet which will manage slot scheduling and verification.
-Finally, we propose a modification which enables a non-interactive cryptographically-verifiable-rule-based secret sharing mechanism on the EtF network and a light client with extra verifications to ensure proper syncing with the chain.
+Our proposal consists of a runtime, which modifies Aura and introduces a new pallet to enable the identity based cryptosystem (IBC), a light client and an SDK, which handles synchronization with the blockchain, slot scheduling for encryption, and offchain encryption and decryption functionality.

 Being the first EtF network in the ecosystem, Cryptex introduces several new cryptographic primitives which would be useful to others as well.
 By developing EtF capabilities, other networks can likewise benefit from EtF-based consensus.
 This proposal lays the foundation for a more robust system later on, using a proof of stake consensus (Sassafrass) and more sophisticated cryptographic primitives for EtF, such as [McFly](http://fc23.ifca.ai/preproceedings/189.pdf) or based on [commitment witness encryption ](https://eprint.iacr.org/2021/1423.pdf).
 An EtF network can enable randomness beacons, sealed-bid auctions, and non-interactive secret sharing.

-- An indication of why your team is interested in creating this project.

 We want to build more extensive and secure decentralized data tools which allow general decentralized secret sharing.
 We believe that the internet is a better place when it's more fair for all.